vhscom/after-dark/README.md

 - 404 page with [animated background](https://hackcabin.com/post/after-dark-error-page-redesign/)
 - Full site keyboard accessibility

-## Derivative Works

-A number of sites and themes have been created based on After Dark.
-To [view them](https://codeberg.org/vhs/after-dark/wiki#derivative-works) head to the After Dark wiki.

 ## Getting Started

 [Install Hugo](https://gohugo.io/#action) on your machine and use it to create a new site.
 Instructions for [Homebrew](https://brew.sh/) on macOS: